qiboteam/qibocal/doc/source/tutorials/basic.rst

 The expected signal is a lorentzian centered around the bare frequency of the resonator.

-At lower power, the resonator will coupled to the qubit in the dispersive regime.
+At lower power, the resonator will be coupled to the qubit in the dispersive regime.
 The coupling manifests itself in a shift of the energy levels.
 In order to check at which power we observe this shift it is possible to run a resonator punchout using the following `punchout.yaml` runcard.